simoninireland/epydemic/doc/tutorial/generators.rst

 The advantages of this approach are simplicity and flexibility: you can use all the features of ``networkx``, in a small amount of code.
-The disadvantages are that the parameters that you used to create the network are unrecorded, and you need to structure your code if you want to re-use the same class of network.
+The disadvantages are that the parameters that you used to create the network are unrecorded, and you need to restructure your code if you want to re-use the same class of network.
 You also have to be careful if you decided to :ref:`run your experiments at scale <run-at-scale>` to avoid passing large networks to a compute cluster.